-Blank forms of proposals and specifications, which are to be strictly complied with, can be obtained on application at the office of the Department, and all informa and furnished.
+Blank forms of proposals and specifications, which are to be strictly complied with, can be obtained on application at the office of the Department, and all information furnished.

-Dated NEW YORK, December 17, 1889.
+Dated New York, December 17, 1889,

-HENRY H. PORTER, President.
+HENRY H. PORTER, President,

 CHARLES E. SIMMONS, M. D.,

 EDWARD C. SHEEHY,

 Commissioners Public Charities and Correction.

-PROPOSALS FOR ALL THE MEATS RE-QUIRED FOR THE YEAR 1830.
+PROPOSALS FOR ALL THE MEATS REQUIRED FOR THE YEAR 1890.

-SEALED BIDS OR ESTIMATFS FOR FURNISHing all the Meats required for the year 1890, to the Department of Public Charities and Correction, in the City and County of New York, will be received at the office of the Department of Public Charities and Correction, in the City of New York, until 9.30 o'clock A. M. on Saturday, December 28, 1829.
-The person or persons making any bid or estimate shall furnish the same in a sealed envelope, indorsed "Bid or Estimate for all the Meats required for 1896," and with his or their name or names, and the date of presentation, to the head of said Department, at the said office, on or before the day and hour above named, at which time and place the bids or estimates received will be publicly opened by the President of said Department and read.
+SEALED BIDS OR ESTIMATES FOR FURNISHing all the Meais required for the year 1890, to the Department of Public Charties and Correction, in the City and County of New York, will be received at the office of the Department of Public Charties and Correction, in the City of New York, until 9.30 o'clock A. M. on Saturday, December 28, 1839.
+The person or persons making any bid or estimate shall furnish the same in a sealed envelope, indorsed "Bid or Estimate for all the Meats required for 1890," and with his or their name or names, and the date of presentation, to the head of said Department, at the said office, on or before the day and hour above named, at which time and place the bids or estimates received will be publicly opened by the President of said Department and read.